 A Shift to Year-Round Programing at Mount Tremper Arts

-Reframing the development of new artworks through year-round residencies, performances, and institutional partnerships, the Watershed Laboratory is modeled on the Catskill Mountains as NYC’s watershed.
+Reframing the development of new artworks through year-round residencies, performances, and institutional partnerships, the Watershed Laboratory, launched in 2016, is modeled on the Catskill Mountains as NYC’s watershed.